7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- The act of flushing any of these items could result in blockages in drains or damaged pipelines within your home’s plumbing system.
-This can result in an unimaginable cost to you.
+- The act of flushing any of these items can lead to blockages in drains or damaged pipelines in your home’s plumbing system, which will result in unimaginable expense to you.

-- Sydney Blocked Drain Plumbing offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining.
+- Sydney Blocked Drain Plumbing offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining services.

 1. Baby wipes

-Baby wipes may seem convenient however they don’t disintegrate like toilet paper.
+Baby wipes may seem convenient however, they do not disintegrate like toilet paper.
 They can also clog your plumbing system.
-Throw them away in the trash instead.
+You should dispose of them in the trash instead.

 2. Condoms

-The flushing of condoms in the toilet can result in blockages of both your home’s plumbing and wastewater treatment plants.
+The flushing of condoms in the toilet could cause blockages in both your plumbing system and wastewater treatment facilities.

-Oil and grease must be removed from the container before throwing it away in the trash, because they will harden and cause obstructions in your drains, or pipes.
+Oil and grease should be removed from the container before throwing it away in the trash, as they can harden and cause blockages in your drains and pipes.

-Tampons and sanitary pads are typically advertised by their name as "flushable, " but flushing them is not likely to cause trouble later on when they join with other products and cause a clog.
+Tampons and sanitary pads are typically marketed by their name as "flushable, " but flushing them is not likely to cause trouble later on when they combine with other items and cause a obstruction.

-Medicines should not be flushed down the toilet because they can be a source of contamination for water sources.
+Medicines should not be flushed into the toilet as they could pollute our water sources.

 6. Dental floss